 Holding files for three years allows you to file an amended tax return in the future in case you catch an error in your favor.

 Most of our recommended tax software programs give users access to electronic returns for three to five years.
 However, software systems can change hands, and users might not be able to access records for weeks or even months.
 Don’t think this could happen to you?
-It happened at the start of this year when Cash App Taxes purchased Credit Karma Taxes.
+It happened when Cash App Taxes purchased Credit Karma Taxes.

 Rather than rely on your software company to keep your records, download your return and store it in a cloud location (I prefer Dropbox, but other secure sites are fine).
 There’s no reason to print a copy of your tax return if you have access to it online.